-- Tampering or attempted tampering with any part of the doping control process
+- Tampering or attempted tampering with any part of doping control

-- Possession of prohibited substance or a prohibited method
+- Possession of prohibited substance or prohibited method

 - Trafficking or attempted trafficking in any prohibited substance or prohibited method

-- Administration or attempted administration to an athlete of prohibited substance or method
+- Administration or attempted administration to an athlete of any prohibited substance or prohibited method

 - Prohibited Association